relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Actions
 -------

 As part of installation, Action Types are created.
-Currently supported action types are: Data Archive, Advanced, Email, Slack, and Webhook and Move To Folder.
+Currently supported action types are: Move To Folder, Data Disposal, Advanced, Email, Slack, and Webhook.
 For each Action Type there is a Default Action created.
-You can also customize the Default Actions and also create and configure your own Actions.
+You can customize the Default Actions or create and configure your own Actions.

 ### Move To Folder Action Type